U.S. Department of State Seal

 • permit Kyrgyz embassy or consulate officials to survey the living conditions of adopted child;

-• enroll the adopted child in an educational institution and medical facility in the adoptive parents state of residence;
+• enroll the adopted child in an educational institution and medical facility in the adoptive parents’ state of residence;

-• maintain the adopted child’s Kyrgyz citizenship until he/she reaches 18 years of age;
+• maintain the adopted child’s Kyrgyz citizenship until he/she reaches 18 years of age; and

-• provide post-adoption reports via their accredited ASP
+• provide post-adoption reports via their accredited ASP.

 Note: Additional documents may be requested.

-6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home
+7. Secure a U.S. Immigrant Visa for Your Child If You Intend to Reside with Your Child in the United States

 Birth Certificate

-If you have been granted custody for the purpose of adopting the child in the United States, the birth certificate you obtain will, in most cases, not yet include your name.
+If you have been granted legal custody for the purposes of emigration and adoption of the child in the United States, the birth certificate you obtain will, in most cases, not yet include your name.

-The territorial Departments of Vital Records (ZAGS) issue a new birth certificate in the child’s new name, as well as the adoption certificate and the local Social Identification Number for the child.
-Additional information pertaining to documentary requirements for a new birth certificate, and the location of ZAGS, is available on the State Registration Service’s website.
 Please note that this information is in Kyrgyz and Russian only.
-Your adoption service provider’s local representative can assist you to obtain your child's new birth certificate, adoption certificate, and Social Identification Number on your behalf with a Power of Attorney.
+Your adoption service provider’s local representative can assist you to obtain your child's new birth certificate and Social Identification Number on your behalf with a Power of Attorney.

-The Kyrgyz Republic Passport
+Kyrgyz Republic Passport

 Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from the Kyrgyz Republic.
-The territorial Passport Desks under the State Registration Service will issue a passport in the new name of the child on the basis of the court adoption documents.

-Additional information pertaining to documentary requirements for a Kyrgyz passport, and the location of Passport Desks, is available on the State Registration Service’s website.
 Please note that this information is in Kyrgyz and Russian only.
-Your adoption service provider’s local representative can assist you to obtain your child's passport on your behalf on the basis of Power of Attorney.
+Your adoption service provider’s local representative can assist you to obtain your child's passport on your behalf with a Power of Attorney.

 U.S. Immigrant Visa

-Before coming for your child’s immigrant visa interview, please be sure to complete an Electronic Immigrant Visa Application (DS-260) online at the Consular Electronic Application Center (CEAC).
-You should receive a letter from the National Visa Center (NVC) confirming receipt of the provisionally approved Form I-800 petition and assigning a case number and an invoice ID number.
-You will need this information to log into CEAC to file the DS-260 for your child.
-An adoptive parent should fill out these forms in your child's name.
-Answer every item on the form.
-If information is not applicable, please write “N/A” in the block.
-Print and bring the DS-260 form confirmation page to the visa interview.
-Please review the DS-260 FAQs, our Online Immigrant Visa Forms page, or contact the NVC at NVCAdoptions@state.gov or +1-603-334-0700 if you have questions about completing the online DS-260 form.
+You will have already completed an Electronic Immigrant Visa Application (DS-260) online at the Consular Electronic Application Center (CEAC) after receiving a letter from the National Visa Center (NVC) confirming receipt of the provisionally approved Form I-800 petition and assignment of a case number and an invoice ID number.
+Print and bring the DS-260 confirmation page to the visa interview.
+Review the DS-260 FAQs, our Online Immigrant Visa Forms page, or contact NVC at NVCAdoptions@state.gov if you have questions about completing the online DS-260 form.

 Traveling Abroad